Jwu44/YourMum/product/dev-guide.md

 - Ensure comprehensive error handling
 - Run tests to validate implementation

-## Documentation & Tracking
-- Update `status.md` with current progress and any issues
-- Document code with clear comments explaining the logic
-- Track task completion in `task.md`, not in `memory.md`

 ## Continuous Improvement
 - Update these guidelines as needed to reflect new learnings